dendronhq/dendron-site/vault/dendron.topic.refactoring.commands.refactor-hierarchy.md

 ### Refactor Preview

-After providing the three inputs after running {{fm.title}}, Dendron will open a preview that shows all files that will be affected if you confirm.
+After providing the three inputs after running **{{fm.title}}**, Dendron will open a preview that shows all files that will be affected if you confirm.
 You will be given an option in a dropdown to either proceed with the refactor or cancel the operation.

 - NOTE: Dendron will warn you if refactoring will overwrite existing files.
 You will need to either change your `replace text` or move the affected files before Dendron will perform a refactor.
 If the preview shows any overwrites, Dendron will not allow you to proceed.